BenMarriner/SIT210-Embedded-Systems-Development-Tasks/README.md

 D = Distinction task,
 H/HD = High Distinction task

-I recommend checking out the H/HD level tasks as these are the best examples of my work in this unit.

 Each task contains the final code for the assignment and a PDF file containing the description and the objectives of the task.